-[REDACTED] prior to commencement of works.
-We also support the Precautionary Method Statement for [REDACTED] small mammals (including Hedgehog, which is a Priority and threatened species) in Sections 4.21 and 4.22 of the Preliminary Ecological Appraisal and Biodiversity Net Gain Assessment (The Ecology Partnership, September 2025), which should be secured by a condition of any consent and implement in full.
+We also support the implementation of the Precautionary Method Statement for reptiles and mobile protected and Priority species (including Hedgehog, which is a Priority and threatened species) in Sections 6.35 to 6.39 and 6.110 of the Ecological Impact Assessment Revision PO2 (Lloydboore Ltd., October 2025).
+This should be secured by a condition of any consent and implemented in full.

 We are satisfied that there is sufficient ecological information available to support determination of this application.
-However, please note we have no comments on Great Crested Newt as we have been instructed to leave comments on this European Protected Species to the [NatureSpace Partnership](#).
+However, please note that we have no comments on Great Crested Newt as we have been instructed to leave comments on this European Protected Species to the [NatureSpace Partnership](#).